VioletVivirand/mlflow-workshop/README.md

 ## Chapter 3 - Host MLFlow, PostgreSQL Database, MinIO Stack

-The complete tracking platform have three components:
+The complete tracking platform has three components:

 * MLFlow Tracking Server
 * [PostgreSQL Database](https://www.postgresql.org): A popular open-source relational database, can be used to store the models' metadata